 I have a variety of sophisticated tools for scanning photographs, slides, negatives, including old formats like 120 film or glass negatives.
 I have the hardware and the white cotton gloves to match.
 For fragile items I even have a touchless document scanner.
 Whether it is just a single item that you want digitized, or boxes full, I can work with you to develop a plan and budget that meets your needs.

-Also, if you have printed matter, old books, magazines, loose papers, I can scan these to full-text indexed PDF files.
-This can be great for local historical and genealogical societies, who might want runs of the old newsletters scanned into a form that they can then sell online, via CDROM or download, a new revenue stream for their association or society.
+Also, if you have printed matter, old books, magazines or loose papers, I can scan these to full-text indexed PDF files.
+This can be great for local historical and genealogical societies, who might want runs of the old newsletters scanned into a form that they can then sell online, via CDROM or download, to provide a new revenue stream for their association or society.

 If I can be of assistance, with the above or with any similar project, please let me know.
-I’m happy to receive your inquiries and prepare a free, written proposal and estimate.
+I am happy to receive your inquiries and prepare a free, written proposal and estimate.